Quickness Training

 focus must be on the quality of movement rather than quantity.
 Training

-quickness in short intervals results in the utilization and development of the
+quickness in short intervals results in the utilisation and development of the

 phosphagen energy system.